 Thyroid disease is when the thyroid gland stops doing its function i.e. unable to produce enough metabolism.
 There are different levels through which thyroid level is assessed.

 According to the UCLA health organization, normal thyroid levels in adultery range from 5.0 to 12.0μg/dL.
-To know the level of your thyroid, you can test it out by the T4 test, TSH test, and T3 test.
+To know the level of your thyroid, you can test it out by the T4 test, TSH test, and T3 test2.
 But before the test, ask for the prescription of a concerned medical practitioner.

 Thyroid levels above the normal range can be assessed as having caused certain diseases.
 These types of conditions are not communicable, however, are they genetically passed on?
+Explore below!

 Are Thyroid Problems Genetic?